hplphotos/Random_toss/README.md

 ## Purpose of the Random_toss scripts

 The Random_toss set of python scripts simulate tossing a multi-sided object and reporting which side was "up".
 The various tests are numbered sequentially starting with **Random_toss01.py**.
-Random_toss03 and Random_toss03a test the ability to save the class structure in a separate file, Random_toss_classes.py, and import it into another file.
+Random_toss0 and Random_toss03a test the ability to save the class structure in a separate file, Random_toss_classes.py, and import it into another file.

 **Random_toss03** imports the entire classes file and then uses specific classes.
 This means that the name of the file must precede the reference to specific attributes and methods (the_type =  Random_toss_classes.die.poly_type).

 On the other hand, **Random_toss03a** imports explicitly only the classes needed in this script.
 So references to specific attributes and methods do not need to be preceded by the file name (the_type = die.poly_type).

+The program **Random_toss04** uses a dictionary to save the number of times each of the six outcomes occurs.
+Since I set the number of tosses to 6 million I was curious about the execution time.
+The version **Random_toss04-timing** is the same as the **Random_toss04** version except that it contains some code to measure the execution time.

 ## Multi-sided Objects